The Childhood Experiences Questionnaire

 What is The Childhood Experiences Questionnaire (CHEQ)?

-The CHEQ is an innovative way to capture and report on children’s experiences in their early environments – from birth to Kindergarten.
-The questionnaire focuses on experiences in specific areas of development that are strongly linked to children’s health and well-being, education and social outcomes.
-The information from the CHEQ helps us understand how children are doing so that teachers, school districts and communities can provide better support and services to families and their children.
+The CHEQ is an innovative way to capture and report on children’s experiences in their early environments.
+The CHEQ focuses on experiences in specific areas of development that are strongly linked to children’s health and well-being, education and social outcomes.
+The information from the CHEQ helps communities understand how to support children and families prior to Kindergarten; it also helps schools with individual, classroom and school level planning.

 Health & Well-being

-Parents respond to questions about their child’s physical health and overall well-being including daily physical activities, routine health care check-ups, nutrition and sleep habits.
+Parents respond to questions about their child’s experiences related to physical health and overall well-being including daily physical activities, routine health care check-ups, nutrition and sleep habits.

 Language & Cognition